letlambdafree/radio/README.md

 Usage: radio [option] or radio [url]

+       radio      --> random a radio and press 'q' next random radio.

+       radio ,    --> rotate a radio in a specific time.

+       radio .    --> display all radios and choose a wanted radio number.

+       radio TEST --> test radios whether work or not.

+                      If failed, it logs on the file named report.

        radio fuji --> play fujiyama radio.

-       radio      --> random url and press 'q' next random url.

-       radio ,    --> rotate url in a specific time.

-       radio .    --> display all urls and choose a wanted url number.

-       radio TEST --> test url whether works or not.

-                      If failed, it logs on the file named report.